wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Ads Coin for Telegram
 We help channel or group owners to FREELY run crypto Ads coin in a community.
 By airdrop of coins to members, a coin community is created.
-Owners can make money by selling coins to any marketeers for showing Ads in the community.
+Owners can make money by selling coins to any marketeer for showing Ads.

-TAU is a serverless blockchain technology without using dedicated host and everything is on phones network.
+TAU is a serverless blockchain technology without using dedicated host, while everything is on phones network.
 We do not require you to buy any TAUcoins.

 #### Crypto Airdrop Toolset
 * Free, no third party charge such as ETH gas.